KameshSingh116/djangoo_course/README.md

 also update the installed apps list in the settings.py bu addin the names of the created apps.

 # All the logical stuff includiing what we want to send from the backend to the frontend is written in the views

+### We will use the render function to render or display a html page on the starting page or whereever we want.